MinecraftForge/Documentation/docs/models/blockstates/forgeBlockstates.md

 }
 ```

-The comments already explain the details on the separate parts, but here's how it works overall: The block definition in code has two Properties.
-One boolean property named "mossy" and one integer property named "pillarCount".
-Notice here that the string used in the json is **lowercase**, however.
-It has to be lowercase or it wont be found.
+The comments already explain the details on the separate parts, but here's how it works overall: The block definition in code has two properties.
+One boolean property named `mossy` and one integer property named `pillarCount`.

+!!! note
+    Notice here that the string used in the json is **lowercase**.
+It has to be lowercase or it won't be found.

 Instead of defining "this combination of properties gives model X" we say "**this** value for this property has **that** impact on the model".
 In this example it's quite straight forward:

-* If mossy is true, the pressure plate uses the mossy cobblestone texture
+* If `mossy` is `true`, the pressure plate uses the mossy cobblestone texture
-* If pillarCount is 1 it will add one wall with connection facing north.
+* If `pillarCount` is `1` it will add one wall with connection facing north.
 The default texture for the wall is oak-planks.
-* If pillarCount is 2 it will add two walls, both facing north.
+* If `pillarCount` is `2` it will add two walls, both facing north.
 However the second wall will be rotated by 90 degree.
 This showcases that you do not need separate model with Forge's system.
 You only need once and rotate it around the Y axis.
 Additionally the texture of the walls is changed to cobblestone.
-* If pillarCount is 0 no walls will be added.
+* If `pillarCount` is `0` no walls will be added.

 And here is the result of our work: